UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/factorio.md

 ## Split screen setup
 1. Install and run Universal Split Screen: see the [Quick Start guide](https://universalsplitscreen.github.io/docs/quickstart/).

 1. In options, load the Factorio preset.
+If it is unavailible, download [this](https://raw.githubusercontent.com/UniversalSplitScreen/UniversalSplitScreenScripts/master/Scripts/Factorio/Factorio.json) as Factorio.json in the Config folder.

 1. Go back to the Current window tab.
 Alt+tab into the first instance.
 Set the mouse and keyboard.
 Repeat for the other instances.